 When you are in a crowd of people, look around you.
 Most people are not model-perfect.
-In fact, most people have many physical imperfections.
+In fact, most people have many body imperfections.

 Even so-called perfect people tend to focus on their flaws.
 So forget about comparisons, and make the very best of what you have.